Measuring User Engagement Experiences to Drive Product-Led Growth

 - Recognition rather than recall.
 To maximize usability, reduce the load on memory and recall.
 Avoid hiding important actions behind menus, and instead, present options in a visible way so users don’t have to remember where they are.

 - Flexibility and efficiency of use.
 Accommodate both new and advanced users, but tailor the experience.
 Provide ways of speeding up workflows, and accelerating users familiar with the system, while guiding those less familiar.

 How to improve user engagement through product experiences?

 One of the core tenants of a great product is that it caters to users at different points of their product adoption journey.

-This may sound a bit daunting, but the good news is you can employ different strategies based on different needs.
+You may have new users, re-onboarding users, and influential non-primary users.
+The good news is you can employ different strategies based on these different needs.